 - beam tests at the LHC, planned for 2016 (collimation installation in the 2015 shutdown).

-In addition to the impedance improvements, the new TCSPM also feature a number of improvements in the mechanical design [61].
+In addition to the impedance improvements, the new TCSPM also feature a number of improvements in the mechanical design (Fig. 11) [61].
 They incorporate the BPM button design.
 The key hardware parameters are listed in Table 3.